Andy Haldane: Career

-In 2023, Haldane was named as the UK’s forty-fourth most powerful Left Wing figure by the New Statesman.
+In January 2026, he became the Chancellor of the University of Sheffield, replacing Anne Rafferty.
+In June 2026, it was reported that he was advising Andy Burnham in advance of a potential leadership bid.

 Pro Bono Economics

-Haldane and Martin Brookes co-founded a charity "Pro Bono Economics", which aims to persuade economists to donate their time and expertise to help charities on a pro bono basis.
+Haldane and Martin Brookes co-founded a charity called Pro Bono Economics, which aims to persuade economists to donate their time and expertise to help charities on a pro bono basis.
 It has partnered with charities such as St Giles Trust and Barnardo's.
 They tapped Gus O'Donnell to help promote the initiative.

-It is also backed by Gavyn Davies, former BBC head; Sir Howard Davies, London School of Economics director; Rachel Lomax, former Bank of England deputy director on the Monetary Policy Committee; Adair Turner, who chaired the now-defunct Financial Services Authority; and Jim O'Neill, the Goldman Sachs economist who came up with the term "BRIC".
+It is also backed by Gavyn Davies, former BBC head; Howard Davies, London School of Economics director; Rachel Lomax, former Bank of England deputy director on the Monetary Policy Committee; Adair Turner, who chaired the now-defunct Financial Services Authority; and Jim O'Neill, the Goldman Sachs economist who came up with the term BRIC: Brazil, Russia, India and China.